Do you plan to visit Sweden? These 5 relaxing things will make your Swedish summer trip more picturesque.

 It is a great visit, and being connected to the zoo makes for a beautiful day with zoological adventures.
 This place is perfect for the whole family.

-P.s.
-Do not go out on the ocean if you are unsure of how to manage a boat among other boat traffic.
-And by all means, wear a life-jacket.
+P.S.
+Do not go out on the ocean if you are unsure how to manage a boat among other boat traffic.
+And by all means, wear a life jacket.
 (Safety first)

-Sweden is the second large consumer of coffee.
-We sure love our coffee and the
+Sweden is the second largest consumer of coffee and the Swedish

 Bye for now & Hej dÄ allihopa!